-By this point Steve already been in the 21st century for about two years, and we don't really see much evidence that he's failing to deal with the 21st century as a concept.
+By this point Steve has been in the 21st century for about two years, and we don't see much evidence that he's failing to deal with the 21st century as a concept.
 He's a resilient guy, after all.
-What we do see is him being horribly lonely and no longer displaying much of the kind of optimistic, target-oriented attitude we see in the '40s.
+What we do see is him being horribly lonely and no longer displaying much of the optimistic, target-oriented attitude we see in the '40s.
 I suspect that if Bucky was still with him, things would be very different.

 |GIFs by rogersbarnes|

 The most significant moment is surely the end of their showdown on the helicarrier, when Steve finally gives up.
 For the first time ever, he backs down from a fight.
 Why?
-Well, not only can he not bring himself to kill Bucky, but there's also the fact that fighting Bucky no longer serves any purpose.
+Well, he certainly can't bring himself to kill Bucky.
+But there's also the fact that fighting Bucky no longer serves any purpose.
 Steve doesn't really have anything to live for if Bucky doesn't remember him, and he's already fulfilled his mission by bringing down the three HYDRA helicarriers.
 Bucky isn't the "enemy," he isn't a bully, he's just a malfunctioning weapon who can't help what he's been programmed to do.

-Watching CATWS the second time, one thing that really hit me is how brilliant Sebastian Stan's performance is.
+Watching CATWS for the second time, I was really struck by Sebastian Stan's performance.
 He may not have as big a role as Nick Fury or Black Widow, but by god does he make his limited screentime count.
-In particular, every one of his action sequences really stands out because his fighting technique is just so much more brutal than anything else onscreen.
+In particular, every one of his action sequences stands out because his fighting technique is so much more brutal than anything else onscreen.
 Steve's fighting style is designed to be this combination of extreme gymnastic ability and slightly old-fashioned martial arts techniques, and Black Widow's style is beautifully fluid, but in the end the Winter Soldier is just terrifying.